marcglasberg/async_redux/README.md

 await dispatchFuture(MyAsyncAction2());
 ```

 ## Connector

 As usual, in Redux you generally have two widgets, one called the "dumb-widget", which knows nothing
 about Redux and the store, and another one to "wire" the store with that dumb-widget.
 Vanilla Redux calls these wiring widgets "containers", but we consider this bad since Flutter's most common widget is already called a `Container`.
-So we call them "connectors", and they do their magic by using a `StoreConnector`
-and a `ViewModel`.
+So we call them "connectors", and they do their magic by using a `StoreConnector` and a `ViewModel`.

+In other words, when your action reducers change the store state,
+it will trigger all `StoreConnector`s in the screen.
+They will check if their view-models changed, and if so, they will rebuild.

 For example: